Extenuating Circumstance Form: Explanatory Notes

 It is expected that long term or recurrent circumstances would normally be managed by medication or other treatment, special exam arrangements and/or support and would not fall under the scope of the extenuating circumstances policy.

 - Students with long term or recurrent medical problems should contact the University Health Service (or their own UK general practice) at the start of their studies.
 If appropriate, the doctor may provide medical evidence of this problem.
-You can pass this evidence to your academic department (discuss confidentiality issues with your tutor if this is a concern) and the examination office.
+You can pass this evidence to your academic department (discuss confidentiality issues with your tutor if this is a concern) and the Student Administration Service.

 - The medical condition may be defined as a disability.
 See Section 6 below.